-I want to audit database activity to meet compliance requirements for my Amazon Aurora Serverless v1 (Amazon Aurora Serverless version 1) clusters that run Amazon Aurora MySQL-Compatible Edition or Amazon Aurora PostgreSQL-Compatible Edition.
-Then I want to publish the logs to Amazon CloudWatch to view or download them.
-How can I do that?
+I want to audit database activity for my Amazon Aurora Serverless DB clusters that run Amazon Aurora MySQL-Compatible Edition or Amazon Aurora PostgreSQL-Compatible Edition.
+I want to view and download the logs.

 Resolution